 Globally, there are different orientations in corporate value.
 The corporate value of “Shareholders First” has been very popular all over the world.
 Here, the goal of the company is to maximize the interests of shareholders.

 Take the United States as an example, where around 6,600 companies had implemented employee stock ownership plans, covering 14 million employees, by 2021.
 At the same time, corporate high-level management team incentive plans have become the standard.
-One of the goals is to align the interests of employees, the high-level management team and shareholders, so that employees and high-level management can manage and operate the company more from the interests of shareholders.
+One of the goals is to align the interests of employees, the high-level management team and shareholders, so that employees and high-level management can operate the company to better suit the interests of shareholders.

-In recent years, people from all walks of life in the United States, including business and academia, have reflected on then potential limitations of the value orientation what emphasizes shareholder value maximization.
+In recent years, people from all walks of life in the United States, including business and academia, have reflected on the potential limitations of the value orientation which emphasizes shareholder value maximization.

 The corporate value orientation of Japan differs markedly from that of the US.
 The two countries have very different cultural traditions.
-Japanese companies generally prioritize the interests of employees, suppliers, and customers, and only then the interests of shareholders.
-Further, in Germany, the “Rhine Capitalism” model also pays much attention to the interests of employees, instead of the interests of shareholders only.
+Japanese companies generally prioritize the interests of employees, suppliers and customers, and only then the interests of shareholders.
+Further, in Germany, the “Rhine Capitalism” model also pays more attention to the interests of employees rather than only the interests of shareholders.

-In the future, the corporate value orientation will still be diverse globally.
+In the future, global corporate value orientations will still be diverse.
 However, there is no doubt that it will be more balanced, more holistic, more long-term, and more inclusive everywhere, while having more emphasis on social purpose and functions.

 In this new era of tectonic global transformations, social conflict is apparent and the expectations of society and government for enterprises’ social functions have reached a new height.
 This further requires companies to redefine corporate social value propositions from a strategic perspective.

-Second distribution (visible hand of government): Social security programs need to become more proactive, more comprehensive, more fair and transparent, and more effective
+Second Distribution by the visible hand of government: Social security programs need to become more proactive, more comprehensive, more fair and transparent and more effective

-According to the principle of balancing efficiency and equity, the second distribution led by government is through taxation, social security expenditure, and more, this visible hand attempts to promote equity in societies.
+According to the principle of balancing efficiency and equity, the Second Distribution led by government is through taxation, social security expenditure and other regulatory tools.
+This visible hand attempts to promote equity in their society.

 Countries in the European Union, and especially Nordic countries, are well known for their high-welfare state models.
 This security system has effectively improved uneven income distribution and maintained good social mobility, helping to achieve more equitable and inclusive economies.

-According to the latest statistics from the OECD, in 2018 the income difference after the first distribution among major Nordic countries was very significant with the Gini coefficient generally above 0.4.
+According to the latest statistics from the OECD, in 2018 the income difference after the First Distribution among major Nordic countries was very significant with the Gini coefficient generally above 0.4.
 Finland even exceeded 0.5.
-However, after the second distribution, the Gini coefficient of these countries dropped significantly, to within the range 0.26–0.27, which made them the countries with the smallest income gap in the world.
+However, after the Second Distribution, the Gini coefficient of these countries dropped significantly, to within the range of 0.26-0.27, which made them the countries with the smallest income gap in the world.

 Meanwhile, according to data from the World Bank, the per capita GDP of these Nordic countries maintains a relatively high level.
-In 2019, Norwegian per capita GDP was around USD $70,000.
-The per capita GDP of Denmark, Sweden and Finland were all above USD $40,000.
-These countries are all among the world’s high income countries and have achieved common prosperity.
+In 2019, Norwegian per capita GDP was around $70,000.
+The per capita GDP of Denmark, Sweden and Finland were all above $40,000.
+These countries are among the world’s high-income countries and have achieved common prosperity.
 They are the successful examples of European social democracy, which differs from American neoliberalism.

 Criticisms of the welfare model have not stopped since its emergence.
 Critics believe that high welfare encourages people’s laziness and weakens the sense of competition, while increasing the financial burden for society and hindering economic growth.